Video subtitle editor

 Kapwig Subtitle Editor

-Web Sitemap
+Web sitemap

 Version 1

 This version had the subtitle editing on a side pane to the left and a timeline below a video preview.
-It only had the option to save and cancel and was missing a couple crucial options.
-I felt the hierarchy of different elements worked well though.
+It only had the option to save and cancel and was missing a couple of crucial options.
+However, I felt the hierarchy of different elements worked well though.

-In the nav bar I added the option to toggle subtitles on and off.
+In the navbar I added the option to toggle subtitles on and off.
 Having the ability to toggle the subtitles was crucial so that users could display them once they have checked for spelling and grammar mistakes.

 I also explored how subtitle styling may work, adding the 'text' and 'design' tabs.
 While this wasn't planned for v1, it was good to make sure this feature would work with the rest of the subtitle editor I had designed.

 The service we used for transcribing the video audio to subtitles also had a confidence rating which could indicate how confident it was that it had transcribed a certain word correctly.
-I was able to use this and highlight which words we may have gotten wrong.
+I was able to use this and highlight which words it may have gotten wrong.
 This made it easier for users to find potential errors.
 The progress bar also encouraged them to check them all before turning their subtitles on.

-Final Designs
+Final designs

-• If a video has a caption overlay, the subtitles shift up so that they don't overlap
+• if a video has a caption overlay, the subtitles shift up so that they don't overlap

-• Coach marks added to help users understand how to use the subtitle editor
+• coach marks added to help users understand how to use the subtitle editor

-• Users can re-transcribe subtitles if set to wrong language
+• users can re-transcribe subtitles if set to wrong language.

 Results

 Since release, 16% of published videos had subtitles enabled.
 While not high, I feel that this is inline with the kind of adoption that we were expecting.
-However, there are likely some opportunities to increase this number in the future.

 Conclusion